 Alissa is excited about rehab and fixer-upper homes as an opportunity to bring more people into property ownership.
 Alissa was most recently the Director of Training for Incremental Development Alliance, a national nonprofit focused on citizen-led real estate development, where she worked on national workshop and training series.
 She's been a familiar face at Brick + Beam Detroit community events and hosted our first-ever hands-on window workshop a few years ago at Bank Suey, a 1920s bank building-turned-Chop Suey restaurant-turned-community space that she owns and has rehabbed with her family.
 She and her partner are stewards of a 100+-year-old Hamtramck duplex, which they rent out, and are in the process of fixing up a 1923 bungalow, where they live.
 Alissa is a Licensed Builder in the state of Michigan, a 2017 Salzburg Global Fellow (Young Cultural Innovator seminar), and holds a BSc. in Psychology from Wayne State University.

 Rosie is a theater-maker & producer, poet, youth theater facilitator, event curator and east side native.
 Their professional debut as a playwright and director, the audience-involved game theater piece Letters in the Dirt, earned them a spot on No Proscenium’s 2018 list of 25 Immersive Companies & Creators to Watch in New York, and was nominated for three awards by the New York Innovative Theatre Foundation.
 Their poetry has been featured in a number of local, national, and international publications, including Rabbit Catastrophe Press as a 2017 finalist in the Real Good Poem competition.
-Now that they're back home from New York, they are a Winter 2020 poetry fellow of Room Project, as well as the curator & founder of the seasonal house show series Bill's Back Room, a DIY house party dedicated to the promotion of anti-capitalist imagination & local Black musicians.
-They are the founder & lead organizer of the Detroit Scene Study Collective, a community formed for local actors & writers of color to workshop their work.
+Now back home from New York, they are a Winter 2020 poetry fellow of Room Project, founder of the seasonal house show series Bill's Back Room, a DIY house party dedicated to the promotion of anti-capitalist imagination & local Black musicians.
+They are the founder of the Detroit Scene Study Collective, a community formed for local actors & writers of color to workshop their work.
 If you're part of an intentionally grassroots initiative in Detroit, please consider asking them about their cooperative economic infrastructure survey & mapping project by emailing them at [email protected]!

 Amy Elliott Bragg is a writer, editor and history lover.
 For Atlas Obscura, Detroit's Model D, and on her own blog (link:nighttraintodetroit.com) and newsletter, she has explored how Detroit became a city of trees, the origins of cremation in the United States, why Michigan is on Eastern Time and mapped the burial sites of suffragists in Michigan and across the nation (link:visitasuffragist.com), the story of the woman who launched Detroit's historic preservation movement and why Michigan is on Eastern Time.
 She is past president of the board of directors of Preservation Detroit, the city's largest historic preservation advocacy organization.
 She received the Michigan Historic Preservation Network's Citizen Award in 2016, was honored as one of the National Trust for Historic Preservation's 2018 40 Under 40, and was a member of the 2016 cohort of the ONA-Poynter Leadership Academy for Women in Digital Media.
 When she's not working at old books or old buildings, she is special projects editor for Crain's Detroit Business.
 She is a Beloit College graduate and lives in Ferndale, Michigan with her husband, son and rescue dog.